betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Badge Value

 - By learning all the theory and practices of Plantbeta, you can become a Highballer.
 - Increase your Personal Best (PB) Planting Day.
-Planting 2,000 in a day is a standard checkpoint for planters across Canada.
+Planting 2,000 in a day is a standard checkpoint for Planters across Canada.
 - Total trees planted during your career is usually 100,000+.
 Achieving a million trees planting is a badge to be proud of.
-- Get a perfect score on Plantbeta's tests to add to your CV when applying for planter jobs.
+- Get a perfect score on Plantbeta's tests to add to your CV when applying for Planter jobs.

 ---

 ### Wellness

-- Plantbeta is designed to [reduce planter injury](/guide/Why/Injury).
+- Plantbeta is designed to [reduce Planter injury](/guide/Why/Injury).

 ---